A Complete Characterization of Pythagorean Hodograph Preserving Mappings: Proof of the converse implication in Theorem

 For fixed $u$, $d\mapsto d^\top G(u)\,d$ is a quadratic form in $d$.
 Equality \eqref{eq:sep-final} shows it is $\lambda(u)^2$ times a fixed quadratic form $\sigma(d)$, independent of $u$.
 Hence $\sigma(d)=d^\top S\,d$ for a constant symmetric matrix $S$.
 By polarization,

 i.e. $G(u)=\lambda(u)^2\,S$ for all $u$.
 Since $\Phi$ is not everywhere singular, $G(u)$ is positive-definite on a nonempty open set; hence $S$ is positive-definite and $\rank S=2$. \end{proof}

 Precomposing $\Phi$ with a fixed linear isomorphism $A$ on the source with $A^\top A=S$ reduces $S$ to $I_2$.
 In particular, after a fixed linear change of coordinates on the source, $G(u)=\lambda(u)^2 I_2$.
-This is all we can get from PH preservation on lines only.
-In order to obtain the full statement of Theorem~\ref{th:RmtoRn}, we look at one non-linear PH curve, the Tschirnhausen cubic of Example~\ref{ex:tschirnhausen}.
+This is all we can get from PH-preservation on lines only.
+In order to obtain the full statement of Theorem~\ref{th:RmtoRn}, we look at one non-linear PH curve, the Tschirnhaus cubic of Example~\ref{ex:tschirnhausen}.

 \begin{proof}[Proof of necessity in Theorem~\ref{th:RmtoRn} for $m=2$] By Lemma~\ref{lem:metric-rigidity}, there exist a rational function $\lambda\colon \mathbb R^2\to(0,\infty)$ and a constant symmetric positive-definite matrix